Lastline-Inc/ghostferry/README.md

   DB, it is possible to replicate from read-only sources where locking is not an option (e.g., cloud-SQL).
 - support [non-int primary keys](https://github.com/Lastline-Inc/ghostferry/issues/24):
-  extend `Ghostferry` to support signed/unsigned integers, string, and composite primary keys (that use ints and strings).
+  extend `Ghostferry` to support signed/unsigned integers, string, binary/varbinary, and composite primary keys (that use ints and strings).
   This vastly reduces the types of tables for which "full copy" is required.
-  Additionally support iterating over table rows to copy in descending order.
+  Additionally, support iterating over table rows to copy in descending order.
   This allows reading recent data first if the pagination key reflects chronological data.
   Note that there are a few restrictions/limitations with this: